Zoo of Correlation Inequalities in Holography and Beyond: Holographic Monogamy/Polygamy

-\end{theorem} For pure $ABC$, it immediately follows from the polygamy of $D_W$.
-Indeed since quantum mutual information is monogamous in holography~\cite{Hayden:2011ag}, and since $I(A:B) = D_W(A|B) + J_W(A|B)$ in holography, $J_W$ must be monogamous to compensate for the polygamy of $D_W$ in case of pure states on $ABC$.
-That is,
+For pure $ABC$, it immediately follows from the polygamy of $D_W$.
+By combining that 1.) quantum mutual information is monogamous in holography~\cite{Hayden:2011ag} and 2.) $I(A:B) = D_W(A|B) + J_W(A|B)$ by definition, $J_W$ must be monogamous to compensate for the polygamy of $D_W$ for pure states on $ABC$.
+To summarize,